 Phase 4: February 2018 to present.
 During the 2017-2018 charter application cycle, Jeff Wulfson, the Interim Commissioner of the MA Department of Elementary and Secondary Education, had planned on awarding Equity Lab a charter for Lynn because our application "substantially met the criteria for approval."
 However, the commissioner could not award a charter to Equity Lab because the Lynn Public Schools had exited the lowest 10% in district ranking-- eliminating available charter school seats because the charter school statute required a reduction in the net school spending cap from 18% to 9%.
-After careful consideration, we decided to open a regional charter school serving Lawrence, Haverhill, and Methuen because of the opportunity to make a powerful educational and social impact in the Merrimack region.
-The Merrimack region was part of our twenty-year long-term scaling plan because we had developed a school design to serve diverse student populations—especially in gateway communities.
-Since March of 2018, we have been conducting in depth community research about the educational needs and priorities of LHM students and families and connecting with LHM public schools and community organizations to discuss how Equity Lab could support their goals to bring about educational and social change.
+After careful consideration, we decided to open a public charter school serving Lawrence because of the opportunity to make a powerful educational and social impact in the Merrimack region.
+Lawrence was part of our twenty-year long-term scaling plan because we had developed a school design to serve diverse student populations—especially in gateway communities.
+Since March of 2018, we have been conducting in depth community research about the educational needs and priorities of Lawrence students and families and connecting with Lawrence Public Schools and community organizations to discuss how Equity Lab could support their goals to bring about educational and social change.
 We made the decision to withdraw our charter application because we realized that the timeline to open a charter school in Lawrence in less than a year was overly ambitious.
 While we had invested considerable work in cultivating community connections and partnerships, additional time was required to deepen our relationships with community stakeholders.